 A deformity of the femur; the angle between the head and shaft of the femur is more acute.
 This makes the shaft of the femur angle inwards.

 4. Q angle

 This is the angle between the line of the femur, and the line of the mid patella – tibial tuberosity.
 A larger Q angle will mean more biomechanical problems within the knee joint.

 Poor Strength Of The Following Muscles Which Are Reversible

 - Gemellus inferior & superior

 - Gluteus medius posterior fibers

-Weakness in these muscles will cause the femur to internally rotate causing an increased ‘knock knee’ effect.
+Weakness in these muscles will cause the femur to internally rotate.
+This causes an increased ‘knock knee’ effect.